There are plenty of online photography classes. And taking one for beginners is one of the best ways to skyrocket your photography skills in no time.

 Overall, it’s a nice product.
 It teaches the key points and gives you an understanding of what genres you can pursue in photography.

-Still, if you’re the type of photographer who has solid basic knowledge, and your main goal is to broaden your horizon, it’s worth checking out.
+Still, if you’re the type of photographer who has solid basic knowledge and your main goal is to broaden your horizon, it’s worth checking out.

-For whom: beginner to intermediate photographers who want to learn the basics of most photo genres.
+This is best for beginner to intermediate photographers who want to learn the basics of most photo genres.

 We also happen to have a fantastic video course aimed at beginners.
 Check out our course, Photography for Beginners here.
-Use the coupon code bestbeginner10 at checkout for a 10% discount!

 You can head over to Digital World Beauty to read their recent review of our courses!